ABOUT THE MOUNTAIN ASH SERIES

 My Mountain Ash series celebrates the majesty of the forest, created by devastation and regeneration, but still standing tall.

-This series has been shortlisted for the Royal Photographic Society's International Photography Exhibition 163, based in the United Kingdom.
+Shortlisted for the Royal Photographic Society's International Photography Exhibition 163, based in the United Kingdom